addyosmani/backbone-fundamentals/README.md

 }
 ```

-Note that there are really only minor syntactical differences between the Object Literal pattern and a standard JSON data set.
+Note that there are only minor syntactical differences between the Object Literal pattern and a standard JSON data set.
 If for any reason you wish to use JSON for storing your configurations instead (e.g. for simpler storage when sending to the back-end), feel free to.

 For more on the Object Literal pattern, I recommend reading Rebecca Murphey's [excellent article on the topic](http://blog.rebeccamurphey.com/2009/10/15/using-objects-to-organize-your-code).

 **Nested namespacing**

 An extension of the Object Literal pattern is nested namespacing.
-It's another common pattern used that offers a lower risk of collision due to the fact that even if a namespace already exists, it's unlikely the same nested children do.
+It's another common pattern used that offers a lower risk of collision due to the fact that even if a top-level namespace already exists, it's unlikely the same nested children do.
+For example, Yahoo's YUI uses the nested object namespacing pattern extensively:

-Does this look familiar?

 ```javascript
 YAHOO.util.Dom.getElementsByClassName('test');
 ```

-Yahoo's YUI uses the nested object namespacing pattern regularly and even DocumentCloud (the creators of Backbone) use the nested namespacing pattern in their main applications.
-A sample implementation of nested namespacing with Backbone may look like this:
+Here's an example of nested namespacing with Backbone:

 ```javascript
 var galleryApp =  galleryApp || {};